rishav21r/Movie-Review-Sentiment-Analysis/README.md

 [logo2]: plots/cdf.png "Cumulative Distribution Functions"

-#### Violin Plot
+#### Rating Distribution
 Violin plots offer a more detailed understanding of the distribution of film ratings across different platforms.
 IMDb Meta_scores tend to cluster more tightly, with fewer low ratings compared to Tomatometer Ratings, which span a broader range and show a more even distribution across the rating scale.
-Audience Ratings on Rotten Tomatoes are slightly skewed towards higher scores, but still demonstrate considerable variation, particularly in the mid-range.
+Audience Ratings on Rotten Tomatoes are slightly skewed towards higher scores but still demonstrate considerable variation, particularly in the mid-range.

 ![alt text][logo3]

 [logo3]: plots/violinplot.png "Violin Plot for all Ratings"

+#### Yearly Trends
+IMDb ratings have demonstrated a consistent standard over time, with a slight upward trend in recent years, suggesting enduring audience preferences on the platform.
+In contrast, Meta_scores and Tomatometer ratings have fluctuated notably, reflecting the evolving nature of critical reception, potentially influenced by shifts in film quality, genre trends, or critical standards.
+Despite these variations, all rating types generally average high, indicating an overall positive sentiment from both critics and audiences.
+However, a minor decline in audience ratings recently hints at evolving viewer expectations or a potential shift in preferences towards newer films.